raulv7z/nexus-play/README.md

 ### Clone the Repository

-Clone the repository to your local machine using HTTPS:
+Clone the repository to your local machine:

 ```bash
 git clone https://github.com/raulv7z/nexus-play-proj.git